IndeoCore/IndeoCore/README.md

 <h2 align="center">I'm a student of Electrical Engineering at University of São Paulo (USP)</h2>

-- 🔭 At the moment I'm a member at [ThundeRatz Robotics Team](https://github.com/ThundeRatz) and I'm working on a project to become a Junior Developer, you can find it [here](https://github.com/IndeoCore/Project-Junior-Developer)
+- 🔭 At the moment I'm a member at [ThundeRatz Robotics Team](https://github.com/ThundeRatz) and also I'm a member at [Seeds](https://github.com/open-seeds), an open project that aims to help junior developers!

 - 🌱 Now, I'm studying **Python and C++**